The land of rising sun is becoming the land of endless discovery. Thanks to the easy process of getting a Japan Visa.

 - Company bank statement

 - Proof of Relationship, in case you are accompanied by any dependent, i.e. Passport copy, Marriage Certificate, Birth Certificate

 Step #3: HOW to submit the application?

-Since I was applying from Philippines I used Discovery Tours.
+Since I was applying from the Philippines I used Discovery Tours.
 They were very efficient and helpful.
 They went out of their way to help.
 They even agreed to check my documents and guide me before final document submission, which was not even included in their services.

 Step #4: WHEN to collect your passport?

-Japan, like their bullet trains, is very fast when it comes to visa processing.
-After three days of documents submission you can collect your passport.
+Japan visa, like their bullet trains, is very fast when it comes to visa processing.
+After three days of documents submission, you can collect your passport.
 I submitted the application on Saturday and got my visa on Tuesday.
 The icing on the cake was getting a Multi Visit 5 Year Visitor Visa.
 Frankly, I wasn’t expecting it since I was applying for the first time and usually first timers only get single visit visa up to 90 days of stay but I guess having traveled to many G7 countries in the past three years, travel blogger credentials and having sufficient financial capacity to fund my trip convinced them to change their mind 🙂

 There are three options to collect your passport:

 - Visit the accredited agency again and give your original invoice cum receipt provided at the time of submission of application